dbaldwin103/EasyLink-API-V2/REF_AllFields.md

 > '**+**' signifies that the field is available for use, but not required.
 > '**\***' signifies that the field is both available and required.
 > '**x**' signifies that the field is not available and will be ignored by the API.
+>

+Only certain fields get passed through to our Warehouse Management System (WMS).
+These fields are distinguished with a '**w**' in the Inbound/Outbound column.
+On *GET* requests, these fields will additionally be returned with the value currently in our WMS system.
+In the return payload, these fields will be distinguished by the prefix **WMS_** followed by the standard field name.